xwmx/nb/README.md

   By default, the html page content is saved within the bookmark, making the bookmarked page available for full-text search.
-When Pandoc [1] is installed, the HTML content will be converted to Markdown before saving.
+When Pandoc [1] is installed, the HTML content is converted to Markdown before saving.
   When readability-cli [2] is install, markup is cleaned up to focus on content.